-It’s still worth noting how Martin’s initial suggestion that Zimmerman had shot her son in what was simply a bad encounter that got “out of hand,” speaks to a classic response to racist crimes.
+It’s still worth noting how Martin’s initial suggestion that Zimmerman had shot her son in what was simply a bad encounter that got 'out of hand,' speaks to a classic response to racist crimes.
 We---Black folks---are so quick to forgive, so afraid of being perceived as unreasonable or uncivilized, that we tend to deny ourselves the very human right to be enraged.
 We’ve been told so often that angry Negroes are bad that we have come to police our own emotions just as quickly as others have policed them for us.

-Evidence suggests that a 26-year-old man with a well-documented history of bias against young Black men took it upon himself to patrol his gated community with a gun and hunted down a significantly smaller teen boy even after her was instructed by a 911-dispatcher to retreat.
+Evidence suggests that a 26-year-old man with a well-documented history of bias against young Black men took it upon himself to patrol his gated community with a gun and hunted down a significantly smaller teen boy even after he was instructed by a 911-dispatcher to retreat.
 That was no accident.
 Also not an accident: his defenders and family complaining publicly about his lack of ability to go to 7-11 for a Diet Coke these days.

 Scribe-thinker-warrior dream hampton suggested on Twitter that Fulton’s words were intended to provide balance to the “crazy” that has come via the New Black Panther Party and their foolish public declaration that they had a 50K bounty on Zimmerman’s head.
-While Fox News and other outlets have yet again provided faux credence to the “organization”, few actual Black people and activists the words of the New BPP seriously.
+While Fox News and other outlets have yet again provided faux credence to the “organization,' few actual Black people (and fewer Black Panther Party alums) take the words of the New BPP seriously.
 But even if this organization was more significant in scope or even around this one threat, that does not require Trayvon’s family to play the “good victim” role.

 It is worth considering how differently this case might have played out if Trayvon and his clan were not such “respectable Negroes."

 But what if that weren’t the case?
 What if Trayvon was bigger or darker or meaner?
 What if he was smoking a blunt when Zimmerman cornered him?
-What if he had a cute blond from the local high school carrying his weed?
+What if he had a cute blonde chick from the local high school carrying his weed?
 Then what?
 Would we be marching?
 Would we know about his murder in the first place?
 What if his mother had a mouthful of gold teeth?
 What if she said “f*ck your marches, I just want the man who killed my son to get popped?”
 Then what?

 I’m not so troubled by our desire to be forgiving but by our inability to do it in away that benefits both parties.
 We are so quick to make play nice with our transgressors that we don’t demand that they understand what they’ve done, we don’t require that they make things whole with us.
 And we are so constantly under pressure to be “good enough” to be respectable, we tend to sacrifice our own right and need to be angry.